litestar-org/litestar/docs/usage/0-the-starlite-app/5-application-hooks.md

 # Application Hooks

 Starlite includes several application level hooks that allow users to run their own sync or async callables.
-While you are free to use these hooks as you see fit, the design intention behin them is to allow for easy instrumentation for observability (monitoring, tracing, logging etc.).
+While you are free to use these hooks as you see fit, the design intention behind them is to allow for easy instrumentation for observability (monitoring, tracing, logging etc.).

+!!!
+Note
+    All application hook kwargs detailed below receive either a single callable or a list of callables.
+    If a list is provided, it is called in the order it is given.

 Hooks: